-Kim fosters for SACR and sits on our Board of Directors.
-She also is part of the Foster Team and handles our finances and grants.
+Kim is a Board Member, part of the Intake/Foster Coordination Team, and handles our finances and grants.
 Kim’s first kitten rescue was during her teen years when someone threw a kitten out of a car window.
 That incident left an indelible mark on her heart.
 She is what we call our "Bottle Baby Pro" as she often takes in the tiniest of kitten lives.
-Kim is married with 4 grown children, 4 dogs, 2 foster-fail kitties (the kids took all their cats with them, so they really needed more!)
+Kim is married with 4 grown children, 4 dogs, and 3 foster-fail kitties (the kids took all their cats with them, so they really needed more!)
 When not in Oro Valley, you’ll find Kim & her hubby traveling the country in an RV filled with their pets & even fosters!

 Abby started her journey with SACR after losing her kitty companion, Alice in 2020.
 She adopted Simon after going back and forth between the idea of adopting or fostering.
 A year later, she was in a better situation to foster and had her first litter in February 2021.
 She has taken on lots of different kitties including medical cases, bottle babies and socialization cases.
 Since then she has become more active with SACR and runs our TikTok as well as took on the role of Adoption Event Coordinator.